mukatee/java-tcp-tunnel/README.md

 A simple tool for capturing and inspecting data sent over a socket.

+Can also be used to mirror data sent to a port to two different destinations.
+Or to mirror data received from the tunnel to another host/port..

 Can be used either from command line or as a Java library.

 Why?